 Overnight in Medan.

-Upon arrival at Bukit Lawang cross on foot the impressive wooden suspension bridge over the Bohorok River for getting to the reception of the Eco Lodge
+Upon arrival at Bukit Lawang, cross the impressive wooden suspension bridge over Bohorok River on foot to arrive at the reception of the Eco Lodge.

 After lunch, cross the bridge and be picked by a becak for a visit to the Timbang Lawang Eco Farm.
 The motorized sidecar will lead from the local village to the eco farm.
 Afterwards, hop back on the becak and explore a few other surrounding areas to see how brown sugar is made and rubber trees are tapped.